 Opera House + Sydney Harbour Bridge

 Firstly, they rode to the Sydney Opera House.
 We can’t get very close but we know some good angles which give some great scenic views.
-Then it was over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view.
+Then they rode through the city and over the Sydney Harbour Bridge.
+We always tell our passenger to look up and enjoy the unique view.
 The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.

 Kirribilli